 Health authorities in Argentina, Brazil, Colombia, Peru and Ecuador have documented measles cases that share the same genotype as the kind found in Venezuela.
 Each country hosts a portion of the 3.4 million Venezuelans living abroad.

-Since 2017, the United States has provided more than $152 million in humanitarian assistance to help Venezuelans and support the countries and communities that are hosting Venezuelans who have fled their country.
-With this new shipment of medical supplies, the United States has now pre-positioned more than 500 metric tons of relief supplies, including food, medical supplies, hygiene kits, buckets and nutrition products at the Brazilian and Colombian borders with Venezuela.
-In addition to these supplies, the State Department has also made vaccinations available to vulnerable children in Colombia, including Venezuelans who have fled there.
+Since 2017, the United States has provided more than $213 million in humanitarian assistance to help Venezuelans and support the countries and communities that are hosting Venezuelans who have fled their country.
+The United States has now pre-positioned more than 500 metric tons of relief supplies, including food, medical supplies, hygiene kits, buckets and nutrition products at the Brazilian and Colombian borders with Venezuela.
+The State Department has also made vaccinations available to vulnerable children in Colombia, including Venezuelans who have fled there.

 Attempts on February 23 to transport aid into the country were blocked by Maduro’s orders to the Venezuelan military to stop its entry, despite many who defected or refused to follow his orders.